Continued fraction: History

 with the dots indicating where the next fraction goes, and each & representing a modern plus sign.

 Late in the seventeenth century John Wallis introduced the term "continued fraction" into mathematical literature.
 New techniques for mathematical analysis (Newton's and Leibniz's calculus) had recently come onto the scene, and a generation of Wallis' contemporaries put the new phrase to use.

+In 1744 Euler published De fractionibus continuis dissertatio [An essay on continued fractions].
+(A very readable English translation is available.)

 In 1748 Euler published a theorem showing that a particular kind of continued fraction is equivalent to a certain very general infinite series.
 Euler's continued fraction formula is still the basis of many modern proofs of convergence of continued fractions.

 In 1761, Johann Heinrich Lambert gave the first proof that π is irrational, by using the following continued fraction for tan x: